Floydlang/floyd/docs/README.md

 1. Writing the program logic: Floyd Speak.
 2. Programming the interaction between your internal process and the outside world: Floyd Systems and Floyd Processes.
-3. Mapping the program to the cpu and memory system: Floyd's augumentation mechanism and parallelism functions.
+3. Mapping the program to the cpu and memory system: Floyd's augmentation mechanism and parallelism functions.

 Floyd is a small and friendly language that is easy to learn.
 It looks like Javascript or C. It is statically typed with type inference and runs on a bytecode interpreter (now) and natively using LLVM (not implemented).
 It's got built in types for vector, dictionaries, JSON, a struct type and strings.
 All values are immutable / persistent data structures using HAMT and other techniques.
 Floyd uses reference counting internally.